 - Other features of travel routers may include the ability to connect to a wired network and turn that into a wireless network, to provide USB charging power to devices such as phones. to work without power, and even to act as an SD Card reader or media hub.

-- Some travel routers, including one on our list, can also act as mobile hotspots, but this is not common.
+- Some travel routers (including one on our list) can also act as mobile hotspots, but this is not common.
+See our guide to mobile hotspots for more options in this area.

 There are a number of travel routers on the market today, which range in price and features.
 All the below models would make for a good choice, and the model you choose will depend on your budget and required features.